Jenelle Evans’ Ex Nathan Griffith Hospitalized: ‘Suck It Up Buttercup’

 — Wetpaint (@WetpaintTV) January 12, 2017

 On Teen Mom 2, Griffith keeps telling his friends that Jenelle Evans desperately wants him back, even though she seems more frustrated over his actions than miserable they are not together.
 It sounds like Griffith may have misunderstood the signals she’s sending him.
 While she wants him to just work with her when it comes to custody, he appears to think that every girl wants him.
-But one person did send him well-wishes about getting better, as his son needs him.
+But one person did send him well-wishes about getting better as his son needs him.

 “Hope you get to feeling better.
 Kaiser needs his daddy at 100%,” one person wrote in support of Nathan, even though he never replied to the follower.